Building Advocacy Campaigns on Winning Advocacy Strategies

 Let’s start at the beginning: what do we mean by “advocacy strategies”?
 We are talking about your overall plan to achieve a win—how you think you can chart a path to victory.

 How do you come up with advocacy strategies?
 I’m going to answer this question with more questions (yep, I’m doing it).
-Your advocacy strategies should answer some important questions, like:
+Your advocacy strategies should start by answering some important questions, like:

-- Who among them is movable and who is likely not
+- Who among them is movable and who is likely not?
+(Check out our blog on powering mapping for help thinking through this).

 - What kinds of information will be important to those decision makers?